Classification: tyrosine kinase inhibitor

 How to Take Bosutinib

 Bosutinib comes as a tablet to take by mouth.
 It should be taken once a day with food.
-Take bosutinib at around the same times every day.
+Take bosutinib at around the same time every day.
+Do not crush, break or chew bosutinib tablets.
 If you miss a dose and it is more than 12 hours until the next scheduled dose, you should skip the missed dose and resume the medication with the next scheduled dose.
-Do not crush, break or chew bosutinib tablets.

 Bosutinib is broken down in the body by an enzyme called CYP3A4, which is affected by certain foods and medications.
 These foods and medications should be avoided while taking bosutinib and include: grapefruit, grapefruit juice, dexamethasone, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.